v-cakoll/docs.it-it/docs/visual-basic/language-reference/statements/goto-statement.md

 ms.locfileid: "74351079"
 ---
 # <a name="goto-statement"></a>Istruzione GoTo
-Branches unconditionally to a specified line in a procedure.
+Viene diramato in modo incondizionato a una riga specificata in una procedura.

 ## <a name="syntax"></a>Sintassi